jefferis/cmtk/core/README.txt

 Groupwise registration tools have been consolidated.

+Volume injection and reconstruction tools now preserve the physical coordinate space of the input images.

 Old "convert" tool has been removed.
 Use "convertx" tool instead.

 Pre-built binaries for the MacOS/PPC platform are no longer provided.